-On December 1, 2019 North Carolina will join the rest of the country in raising the age of juvenile jurisdiction beyond the age of 16 to age 18.
-Here you will find various materials detailing the progress of N.C.’s Raise the Age initiative and OJD’s plans to prepare juvenile defenders for the changes in legislation.
+As of December 1, 2019 North Carolina will join the rest of the country in raising the age of juvenile jurisdiction beyond the age of 16 to age 18.
+Here you will find various materials detailing the progress of N.C.’s Raise the Age initiative and OJD’s plan to prepare Juvenile Defenders for the changes in legislation.
 (This page will be updated as the law goes into effect and more news and details become available.)

 Legislation: Here you can find the most recent legislation passed on the Age of Juvenile Jurisdiction and summaries for cases influenced by the new law.